cbe453/arc-plato-shell/index.md

 > ## Note
 >
 > - This is the draft HPC Carpentry release, with modifications for use on the
->   Plato HPC cluster at the University of Saskatchewan.
+>   Plato cluster at the University of Saskatchewan.
 Comments and feedback
 >   are welcome.
 {: .callout}